 An alternative to using the central heating system – and one found in most homes as a backup should the central heating go down – is the immersion heater.
 These are electric water heaters contained inside an insulated hot water cylinder.
 The electric elements heats the water inside the cylinder in the same way a kettle does.
 These can be switched on and off as demand requires it.

 In recent years, this kind of arrangement has been supplanted by combi boilers, which heat hot water on demand.
 Today’s combi boilers have been designed as much with efficiency in mind as they have convenience, making them a better choice for most households.

 Alongside combi boilers are electric showers that heat the water as it passes through the shower unit rather than relying on the house’s hot water supply.
-These cost around £500 but are again more efficient than traditional heating methods.
+These cost around £400 for supply and installation (according to Checkatrade), but are again more efficient than traditional heating methods.

 As we’ll discuss below, if you can afford the upfront cost, it’s also possible to heat your water using solar panels.
-While the initial cost is high, given that over 10% of your energy bill goes on heating your water, you can soon recoup the costs.
+While the initial cost is high, given that about 17% of your energy bill goes on heating your water, according to the Energy Saving Trust, you can soon recoup the costs.

 All the above looks at the cost of heating the water, but how much water you consume also plays a part – not only through making greater demands on your water-heating system, but also through your water bills.
 If you’ve not done so already, you could save money by switching to a water meter to help track usage and identify potential savings.

 It's difficult to be exact about the energy that is used for heating water because it's hard to measure, and difficult to separate out from the energy your boiler uses for heating.